Yes – chickens can eat lentils!

 • lentils can increase the yellow pigment in egg yolk.

-All in all, then, studies show the introduction of lentils into a chicken's diet is a natural way of promoting good health.
+Since studies show the introduction of lentils into a chicken's diet is a natural way of promoting good health, try adding cooked or sprouted lentils into their everyday diet.

 Green leaf divider.